enso-org/enso/doc/haskell-style-guide.md

 ### Disallowed Extensions
 If a language extension hasn't been listed in the above sections, then it is considered to be disallowed throughout the Luna codebases.
-If you have a good reason to want to use one of these disallowed extensions, please talk to Ara to discuss its usage.
+If you have a good reason to want to use one of these disallowed extensions, please talk to Ara or Wojciech to discuss its usage.